EdurtIO/gcm/docs/collections/_general_docs/test/junit.md

 ---
-title: Test(Junit)
+title: Junit
-category: General
+category: Test
 order: 5
 ---

-Test framework is used to inject test case into Guice container, JUnit runtime environment is the interface extension of JUnit to other framework test environment.
+Junit Test framework is used to inject test case into Guice container, JUnit runtime environment is the interface extension of JUnit to other framework test environment.
 After the configuration is loaded, it can be used globally.

 ### Feature